MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-power-query.md

 See the [Power Query connector reference](https://docs.microsoft.com/power-query/connectors/) for an up-to-date list of connectors that you can select to import data to Customer Insights.

-All connectors that have a checkmark in the **Customer Insights (Dataflows)** column are available when creating a new data source based on Power Query.
-Have a look at the connector reference of a specific connector to learn more about its prerequisites, limitations, and other details.
+Connectors with a checkmark in the **Customer Insights (Dataflows)** column are available to create new data sources based on Power Query.
+Review the documentation of a specific connector to learn more about its prerequisites, limitations, and other details.

 ## Edit Power Query data sources